Southmoor Road: History

 Houses in the road were originally leased between 1883 and 1895 as part of the North Oxford estate of St John's College.
 The houses were mainly designed by the architectural partnership of Wilkinson & Moore, with some by Harry Wilkinson Moore and J. C. Gray.

 At the southern end of Southmoor Road, at the junction with Longworth Road and Walton Well Road, a drinking fountain was installed in 1885 on the site of a water spring.

 It was erected by William Ward, who was earlier Mayor of Oxford for the years 1851 and 1861.

 The fountain was designed by Harry Wilkinson Moore, architect of many of the houses in Southmoor Road, and carved in Portland stone by McCulloch of London.

+The road includes a blue plaque, unveiled on 29 June 2019, for the Chinese artist and writer Chiang Yee (1903–1977) at 28 Southmoor Road, where he lived during 1940–1955.
+Here he worked on the illustrated book The Silent Traveller in Oxford, first published by Methuen in 1944.

 In previous times, the road has been relatively down-market, but it is now a desirable area.
 Residents in the road celebrated its centenary with a street party on 22 June 1986.